 The Chiang Rai Trek to Doi Bo

-The Chiang Rai trek to Doi Bo is certainly one of the best treks I have made in Chiang Rai Province.
+The Chiang Rai trek to Doi Bo is certainly one of the treks I have made.
 It starts and ends in the Akha village Ban Apa.
 My guide was Amoe.
-Amoe runs a homestay in the villages.
+Amoe runs a homestay in the village.
 He is married, has two daughters and a son.
 His family migrated to Thailand from Shan State in Burma more than 40 years ago.
 They first lived near Doi Tung, which is about 60kms north of Chiang Mai.
 Doi is the Northern Thai word for mountain.
 After about 5 years they moved to an area close to the mountain Doi Bo because the area around Doi Tung was not safe anymore.
 About 24 years ago the villagers moved from that location to the current location.
-Amoe worked in the past as a porter and cook on trekking tours organized by the company Golden Triangle Tours, based in the former Golden Triangle Inn.
+Amoe worked in the past as a porter and cook on trekking tours organised by the company Golden Triangle Tours, based in the former Golden Triangle Inn.

 During my first visit to the village weeks before Amoe had told me about Doi Bo.
 He pointed to a place in the far distance and told me it would be full day trekking to get there and back.
 It sounded really remote and I love those kind of places.
 A couple of weeks later I returned to Ban Apa.
 After having spent the night in Chiang Rai I drove the short distance to Ban Apa on a beautiful, chilly December morning.
 After a cup of coffee we left the village at 0745.
 We walked to Ban Yafu, a village of the Lahu tribe.
 Both Ban Apha and Ban Yafu are used to accommodate visitors.
 In each village there are a number of certified homestays.
 The villages have featured in trekkings for many years.
 The vicinity of the Huay Mae Sai Waterfall adds to the attraction of the area.